gargikantesaria/chat-app-node/README.md

 Test:

-You can check with normal browser mode and icongnito mode, for two different room chat with users and delete functionality.
+You can check with normal browser mode and icongnito mode, for multiple room chat with multiple users and delete room functionality.